 School Milk and Snacks

 All children under the age of five are entitled to free school milk.
-If your child is starting Reception, you will receive a form in your admissions pack to sign up for milk.
+If your child is starting Reception, you will be able to sign up for milk using your Arbor account.
 If your child is over 5, you can still choose to pay for them to have milk at school – please click here for details.
 All children in Reception to Year 2 receive a free piece of fruit/vegetable in school each day, although they may bring in an alternative healthy snack if preferred.
 Children in Year 3 and above are encouraged to bring a healthy, substantial snack to school each day.
 Every child should always please bring a named water bottle to school.

 We run an in-house Breakfast Club, Early Birds, from 7.30am each morning.
 You can find more information about Early Birds here.
 We do not have a wrap-around care club in the afternoons, but there are several Tunbridge Wells clubs which collect children from St John’s each day and take them to their own premises.
 These are currently St George's, Harlequins and Hubbub.